MicrosoftLearning/AZ-2005-Develop-AI-agents-OpenAI-Semantic-Kernel-SDK/Instructions/Labs/lab-02-complete-ai-travel-agent.md

     > If your code doesn't produce the output you expected, you can review the code in the **Solution** folder.

 You can continue to test the application with different prompts and context cues.
 Great work!
 You've successfully provided context cues to the LLM and adjusted the code to allow the user to continue the conversation.

+### Review

+In this lab, you created an endpoint for the large language model (LLM) service, built a Semantic Kernel object, ran prompts using the Semantic Kernel SDK, created Semantic Kernel functions and plugins, and used the automatic function calling capability of the Semantic Kernel SDK to route the user's intent to the appropriate plugins.
+You also provided context to the LLM by using conversation history and allowed the user to continue the conversation.
+Congratulations on completing this lab!